Common questions that we receive about baby/kids sunglasses and eyes

 No. All 3 major world sunglasses standards are not the same.
 Here are some of the differences.

 - Only the AUS/NZ standard uses the correct UV radiation range from 200Nm to 400Nm.
 In both the EU and USA standard they use 200NM to 380Nm as they believe the sun is not as strong as in Australia.
-The problem is the UV rays between 380Nm to 400Nm is actually 40% of the total UV radiation so for babies without any chromophores in their eyes (like in adult’s eyes) to protect against UV damage they require 100% UV protection.
+The problem is the UV rays between 380Nm to 400Nm is actually 40% of the total UV radiation so for babies without any chromophores in their eyes (like in adult’s eyes) to protect against UV damage they need 100% UV protection.

 - The latest EU standard has a major error regarding temporal protection for children’s sunglasses.
 For all adults sunglasses (used for skiing, mountaineering, etc.) with very dark CAT #4 lenses it is compulsory to have temporal protection (side protection) to eliminate any UV rays from entering the eyes from the side causing snow blindness.
 Children’s sunglasses have been neglected with temporal protection requirements.
 Many European kids sunglasses brands have CAT #4 lenses without side shields.
 For young children without any chromophores in their eyes to protect against UV like adults, when they wear these sunglasses the pupil dilates and UV rays enters through the sides and into wide open eyes leading to major eye problems later in life, even blindness.